Superman II: Cast

 According to the 2006 documentary You Will Believe: The Cinematic Saga of Superman, Sarah Douglas was the only cast member to do extensive around-the-world press tours in support of the film and was one of the few actors who held a neutral point of view in the Donner–Lester controversy.

 Richard Donner briefly appears in a "walking cameo" in the film.
 In the sequence where the de-powered Clark and Lois are seen approaching the truck-stop diner by car, Donner appears walking "camera left" past the driver's side.
 He is wearing a light tan jacket and appears to be smoking a pipe.
 In his commentary for Superman II, Ilya Salkind states that the inclusion of his cameo in that scene is proof that the Salkinds held no animosity towards Donner, because if there were, then surely they would have cut it out.
-Conversely, Donner used his cameo to debunk praise heaped on Lester around the release of the film where Lester took credit for the intense nature of the "bully" scene in the diner, pointing out that he (Donner) filmed the scene and not Lester.
+Conversely, Donner used his cameo to debunk praise heaped on Lester around the release of the film, where Lester took credit for the intense nature of the "bully" scene in the diner, pointing out that he (Donner) filmed the scene and not Lester.

 Production history

-Original director, Richard Donner (left, pictured in 1979) was fired during production in 1979 and was replaced by Richard Lester (right, pictured in 1967).
+The film's original director, Richard Donner (left, pictured in 1979), was fired during production in 1979 and was replaced by Richard Lester (right, pictured in 1967).